Channel Tunnel: Tunnelling

-Tunnelling was a major engineering challenge, with the only precedent being the undersea Seikan Tunnel in Japan, which opened in 1988.
-A serious health and safety risk with building tunnels underwater is major water inflow due to the high hydrostatic pressure from the sea above, under weak ground conditions.
-The tunnel also had the challenge of time: being privately funded, early financial return was paramount.
+Tunnelling was a major engineering challenge; the only precedent was the undersea Seikan Tunnel in Japan, which opened in 1988.
+A serious health and safety risk with building tunnels under water is major water inflow due to the high hydrostatic pressure from the sea above, under weak ground conditions.
+The tunnel also had the challenge of timescale: being privately funded, an early financial return was paramount.

-The objective was to construct two 7.6 m rail tunnels, 30 m apart, 50 km in length; a 4.8 m service tunnel between the two main ones; pairs of 3.3 m-diameter cross-passages linking the rail tunnels to the service one at 375 m spacing; piston relief ducts 2 m in diameter connecting the rail tunnels 250 m apart; two undersea crossover caverns to connect the rail tunnels, with the service tunnel always preceding the main ones by at least 1 km to ascertain the ground conditions.
+The objective was to construct two 7.6 m rail tunnels, 30 m apart, 50 km in length; a 4.8 m service tunnel between the two main ones; pairs of 3.3 m-diameter cross-passages linking the rail tunnels to the service tunnel at 375 m spacing; piston relief ducts 2 m in diameter connecting the rail tunnels 250 m apart; two undersea crossover caverns to connect the rail tunnels, with the service tunnel always preceding the main ones by at least 1 km to ascertain the ground conditions.
 There was plenty of experience with excavating through chalk in the mining industry, while the undersea crossover caverns were a complex engineering problem.
 The French one was based on the Mount Baker Ridge freeway tunnel in Seattle; the UK cavern was dug from the service tunnel ahead of the main ones, to avoid delay.

-Precast segmental linings in the main TBM drives were used, but two different solutions were used.
-On the French side, neoprene and grout sealed bolted linings made of cast iron or high-strength reinforced concrete were used; on the English side, the main requirement was for speed so bolting of cast-iron lining segments was only carried out in areas of poor geology.
+Precast segmental linings in the main tunnel boring machine (TBM) drives were used, but two different solutions were used.
+On the French side, neoprene and grout sealed bolted linings made of cast iron or high-strength reinforced concrete were used; on the English side, the main requirement was for speed, so bolting of cast-iron lining segments was only done in areas of poor geology.
 In the UK rail tunnels, eight lining segments plus a key segment were used; in the French side, five segments plus a key.
 On the French side, a 55 m diameter 75 m deep grout-curtained shaft at Sangatte was used for access.
 On the English side, a marshalling area was 140 m below the top of Shakespeare Cliff, the New Austrian Tunnelling method (NATM) was first applied in the chalk marl here.
-On the English side, the land tunnels were driven from Shakespeare Cliff—same place as the marine tunnels—not from Folkestone.
+On the English side, the land tunnels were driven from Shakespeare Cliff—the same place as the marine tunnels—not from Folkestone.
 The platform at the base of the cliff was not large enough for all of the drives and, despite environmental objections, tunnel spoil was placed behind a reinforced concrete seawall, on condition of placing the chalk in an enclosed lagoon, to avoid wide dispersal of chalk fines.
 Owing to limited space, the precast lining factory was on the Isle of Grain in the Thames estuary, which used Scottish granite aggregate delivered by ship from the Foster Yeoman coastal super quarry at Glensanda in Loch Linnhe on the west coast of Scotland.